-The Eastern Australian Domestic Gas Market Study was jointly prepared by the Commonwealth Department of Industry and the Bureau of Resource and Energy Economics (BREE).19 The Study examined the components of the eastern gas markets: supply and demand, infrastructure, and that nature and role of trading mechanisms.
+The Eastern Australian Domestic Gas Market Study was jointly prepared by the Australian Department of Industry and the Bureau of Resource and Energy Economics (BREE).
+The Study examined the components of the eastern gas markets: supply and demand, infrastructure, and the nature and role of trading mechanisms.
 The Study identified a range of policy options for reforming the eastern gas market, including:

-- establish a forward gas market reform agenda; - improve the commercial and regulatory environment for infrastructure; and - improve market data and transparency.
+- establish a forward gas market reform agenda; - improve the commercial and regulatory environment for infrastructure; and